 An Interesting Fact For The First Day Of Work

 A Buffalo named Danny was logging on to a Zoom call.
-It was his first day of work at his new company and he was very excited but also nervous about making a good first impression.
-Danny spent all of the previous night thinking about his answers to standard ice-breaker/new-employee questions he might encounter on his first day.
+It was his first day of work at a new company and he was very excited but also nervous about making a good first impression to all his new colleagues.
+Danny spent all of the previous night thinking about answers to standard ice-breaker/new-employee questions he might encounter on his first day.

 Danny thought about and prepared:

-Danny had never been more prepared for a first day than he was for this first day.
-He couldn't wait to get started and he didn't want to screw up his first impression.
-He was determined not to look like a doofus in front of all his new colleagues.
+Danny had never been more prepared for a first day orientation than he was for this first day orientation.
+He couldn't wait to get started with his new company and he didn't want to screw it all up by looking like a total doofus by making a bad first impression.

 "Okay, well we have a new face on the screen today!"
 The boss started.
 Danny felt every face in every square on the Zoom shift their focus towards his face and his square.
-"Danny will be our new associate moving forward.
-Danny, why don't you give us a short intro and an interesting fact about yourself?"
+"Danny will be our new associate moving forward,” the boss continued, “ Danny, why don't you give us a short intro and an interesting fact about yourself?"

 Okay, this was it.
 Short Intro.
 Interesting Fact.
 Preparation, meet opportunity.
 Danny launched into his answers with confidence: